WarpspeedSCP/derpcalc/README.md

 The lates version of the Boost library collection can be downloaded from [here](http://boost.org).

+This project uses the mpfr::real library by Christian Schneider licensed under the GNU GPL v3.

 Currently, this application is impossibe to build.
 I am working on fixing this, though.